Ighodaro leads No. 4 Marquette to 73-59 rout of top-ranked Kansas in testy Maui semifinal

+HONOLULU (AP) — Steaming mad about some Kansas trash talk, Marquette coach Shaka Smart stormed up the sideline looking ready for a fight.

+His calm and collected players, however, were in complete control all night against the No. 1 team in the country.

-HONOLULU (AP) — Oso Ighodaro had 21 points and nine rebounds as No. 4 Marquette routed No. 1 Kansas 73-59 on Tuesday night in the Maui Invitational semifinals.
+Oso Ighodaro had 21 points and nine rebounds as No. 4 Marquette routed the top-ranked Jayhawks 73-59 on Tuesday in the Maui Invitational semifinals.

-The early-season clash of top-5 teams with national title hopes ended up being one-sided.
+With former Marquette great Dwyane Wade sitting in the front row, the early-season clash of national title contenders ended up being one-sided.
 The Golden Eagles (5-0) led for all but 22 seconds and were up by 17 with about seven minutes to play.

 Marquette will take on No. 2 Purdue for the tournament championship Wednesday.

-Tempers flared in the first half after Kansas swingman Kevin McCullar Jr. drained a jumper in front of Marquette's bench.
-McCullar appeared to be jawing in the direction of Golden Eagles coach Shaka Smart and his players as he headed back downcourt, and members of both teams had to be pulled away in the heated dustup that followed.
+Tempers flared late in the first half after Kansas swingman Kevin McCullar Jr. drained a 3-pointer in front of Marquette's bench.
+McCullar jawed with Smart as he headed back downcourt, and members of both teams had to be pulled away from the heated dustup that followed.

 Ighodaro shot 9 of 15 from the field and scored 14 points in the second half.
 Chase Ross added 12 points and six rebounds off the bench, and Kam Jones scored 10.